Isaiah 10:1-4

 The chapter moves from woe against unjust rulers, to the final judgment refrain, to Assyria as the Lord’s rod, to Assyria’s arrogant boasting, to the Lord’s judgment on Assyria, to remnant return, to comfort for Zion, to the terrifying Assyrian advance, and finally to the Lord cutting down the lofty forest.

 The Lord judges both covenant injustice and imperial arrogance.
-He may use Assyria to discipline His people, but Assyria remains accountable for pride, cruelty, and self-exaltation.
-Through judgment, the Lord preserves a remnant who return to Him and learn true reliance.
+He may use Assyria to discipline his people, but Assyria remains accountable for pride, cruelty, and self-exaltation.
+Through judgment, the Lord preserves a remnant who return to him and learn true reliance.

 Theological logic